IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 ## API Reference

->NOTE: All interactions with the UID2 SDK are done through the global `__uid2` object, which is a member of the `UID2` class, and all of following APIs are members of the `UID2` class.
+>IMPORTANT: All interactions with the UID2 SDK are done through the global `__uid2` object, which is a member of the `UID2` class.
+All of following APIs are members of the `UID2` class.

 - [constructor()](#constructor)
 - [init()](#initopts-object-void)